tedmoore/schelp2/docs/Classes/View.md

 ### Visibility
 ### `visible`
  Gets or sets whether the view is visible.
 Making a child view invisible means it does not occupy any space from the standpoint of the layout that contains it, so the layout will distribute the space the view occupied when visible among other views.
 When the view becomes visible again it is given back the same space.
-If the view has no parent, setting this to true has the same effect as [#-front](#-front), and setting it to false closes the window without destroying it.**Arguments:**
+If the view has no parent, setting this to true has the same effect as [front](#front), and setting it to false closes the window without destroying it.**Arguments:**

 | Argument | Description |
 |----------|-------------|
 | `` | A Boolean stating the visibility of the view. |

 ### `front`
- If the view does not have a parent, displays it on the screen as a window (it has the same effect as setting [#-visible](#-visible) to true), otherwise it has no effect.
+ If the view does not have a parent, displays it on the screen as a window (it has the same effect as setting [visible](#visible) to true), otherwise it has no effect.
 ### `minimize`
  If the view is a window, hides it (only keep it present in the dock/taskbar/etc.).
 ### `unminimize`